home-assistant/home-assistant.io/source/_integrations/template.markdown

 ## Template and action variables

 State-based and trigger-based template entities have the special template variable `this` available in their templates and actions.
 The `this` variable is the [state object](/docs/configuration/state_object) of the entity and aids [self-referencing](#self-referencing) of an entity's state and attribute in templates and actions.
+See also [considerations](#considerations) below for some caveats.
 Trigger-based entities also provide [the trigger data](/docs/automation/templating/).

 ## Rate limiting updates